 And the milk tasted wonderful – creamy, cold and delicious and best of all, I was able to drink a whole glass of it in two gulps and not get sick to my stomach.
 If I drink pasteurized milk in any large amount, I get a stomach ache and spend the next hour in the bathroom.

 Pasteurized milk, which has been heated to 145 degrees, has little left of the vitamins and nutrients present in raw milk.
-In addition, the beneficial digestive enzymes have been destroyed.
+In addition, beneficial digestive enzymes have been destroyed.
 I believe so many people are lactose intolerant because the milk they drink has no beneficial enzymes, and I’m sure it’s why I get a stomach ache when I drink pasteurized milk, even though I buy organic brands.

-Why Are Grass Fed Cattle Important?
+Why Are Grass-Fed Cattle Important?

-Meg, our local dairy owner, has a great philosophy which is at the heart of the benefits of clean, raw milk.
-She says "If we take care of our cows and feed them correctly, they are healthier and so are the consumers of their dairy products.
-Good pasture or forage is essential for animal health and, through the omega 3 fatty acids and conjugated linoleic acid in the milk we drink, it’s critical for human health, too."
+Meg, our local dairy owner, has a great philosophy that is at the heart of the benefits of clean, raw milk.
+She says “If we take care of our cows and feed them correctly, they are healthier and so are the consumers of their dairy products.
+Good pasture or forage is essential for animal health and, through the omega 3 fatty acids and conjugated linoleic acid in the milk we drink, it’s critical for human health, too.”

-In contrast, dairy cattle in commercial "factory farms" stand on concrete for the whole of their lives, being fed pesticide soaked, genetically modified corn, old bakery waste, soybeans, the remains of other dead animals, chicken manure and worse.
-These foodstuffs are unnatural to the cow’s system, and upset the delicately balanced ecosystem in the cow's rumen, the special digestive area of the stomach.
-In addition, cows that live on these "foods" absorb lower amounts of fat-soluble vitamins A, D and E, even when these vitamins are added to the feed; consequently, less of these vital nutrients show up in the milk.
+In contrast, dairy cattle in commercial “factory farms” stand on concrete for the whole of their lives, being fed pesticide soaked, genetically modified corn, old bakery waste, soybeans, the remains of other dead animals, chicken manure and worse.
+These foodstuffs are unnatural to the cow’s system and upset the delicately balanced ecosystem in the cow’s rumen, the special digestive area of the stomach.
+In addition, cows that live on these “foods” absorb lower amounts of fat-soluble vitamins A, D, and E, even when these vitamins are added to the feed; consequently, less of these vital nutrients show up in the milk.

-To make matters worse, factory farmed cows are injected with recombinant bovine growth hormone (rBGH) which forces their bodies to produce more milk on a faster time schedule.
+To make matters worse, factory-farmed cows are injected with recombinant bovine growth hormone (rBGH) which forces their bodies to produce more milk on a faster time schedule.
 The end result is more milk, yes, but from very sick cows.
-Their lives are shortened and they frequently have udder infections from general ill health and being milked so many times during the day.
+Their lives are shortened and they frequently have udder infections from general ill-health and being milked so many times during the day.

-Consider this: whatever these factory farmed dairy cattle are fed and injected with winds up in the milk you drink from that cattle.
-Drinking commercial, pasteurized milk exposes you to the same chemicals, hormones, infections and pollutants to which the cows are subjected.
+Consider this: whatever these factory-farmed dairy cattle are fed and injected with winds up in the milk you drink from that cattle.
+Drinking commercial, pasteurized milk exposes you to the same chemicals, hormones, infections, and pollutants to which the cows are subjected.

 Raw Milk Provides Complete Nutrition

-Milk which comes directly from grass fed dairy cattle has all the nutrition needed to support human health.
+Milk which comes directly from grass-fed dairy cattle has all the nutrition needed to support human health.
 You could live exclusively on it if that became necessary.
 It contains:

-If you don't have access to clean, raw milk, at least buy organic milk from grass fed cows.
-Both Organic Valley and Natural by Nature brand milk are from grass fed cows.
+If you don’t have access to clean, raw milk, at least buy organic milk from grass-fed cows.
+Both Organic Valley and Natural by Nature brand milk are from grass-fed cows.